navikt/helseopplysninger/README.md

 * Run -> Edit Configurations
 * in the Configuration window click the + button and select Gradle Set these values:
-* Gradle project: `helseopplysninger:apps:hops-EventSinkKafka` (or one of the other apps)
+* Gradle project: `helseopplysninger:apps:hops-eventsinkkafka` (or one of the other apps)
 * Tasks: `run`
 * Environment variables: `SPRING_PROFILES_ACTIVE=local`